A. General Part

 Considering the interests of users and customers, the recipient-friendly preparation and presentation of information by StepStone is essential to ensure the usability of the websites.
 StepStone therefore reserves the right to adjust the presentation of the websites at any time and at its own discretion and to discontinue or expand services unless these have been contractually guaranteed.

 StepStone will integrate a button in the job adverts that is labelled “Apply Now” or similar.
+Via this link, applicants can use the implemented application form to enter their contact details and upload their CV and other application documents.
 Depending on the customer’s selection, this button can either a) link to a website indicated by the customer or b) link to a standardised application form operated by StepStone on its platforms.
 The data requested in the form will be transmitted by the applicant to the customer’s account (“Recruiter Space”) by StepStone and can be received by the customer herein.
 If the customer uses its own application tracking system (“ATS”), applications are transferred directly to its ATS and the customer is the sole controller with respect to candidates’ personal data.

 If the customer does not use an ATS and an unregistered candidate applies for one of its job adverts, Part C of these GTC applies, since StepStone processes personal data on the customer’s behalf within the meaning of Article 28 GDPR.